guibranco/GuiStracini.HolidayAPI/README.md

 //Instantiate a holidayApi client with your API key (GUID/UUID) var holidayClient = new HolidayApiClient(myKey, client);

-//Getting all holidays in Brazil for the last year: var holidays = await holidayClient.GetHolidaysAsync("BR", DateTime.Now.Year-1, CancellationToken.None);
+//Getting all holidays in Brazil for the year 2019: var holidays = await holidayClient.GetHolidaysAsync("BR", 2019, CancellationToken.None);
 foreach(var holiday in holidays)
     Console.WriteLine("Holiday: {0} | Date: {1}", holiday.Name, holiday.Date);